gopherst/hidemyass/README.md

 # HIDE MY ASS!

-Hide My Ass! fetches and connects to listed proxies at www.hidemyass.com.
+Hide My Ass! fetches and connects to proxies at www.hidemyass.com.

 This ruby gem aims to connect you anonymously, it fetches proxies from hidemyass.com and tries each one until a successful connection is made.